NFL Draft Prospects | Breaking down the Draft Sharks Rookie Model

 Additional sources of player grades were included but to a much lesser extent.

-Here are the players with the highest film score in the model (far right column):
+Here are the rookie WRs with the highest film score in the model (far right column):

-It's important to look at the variance in data to see how much confidence we can have in the final output.
-If the production's there and the athleticism's there and the film grades match, then there's a better chance we have a truly strong prospect.
+It's essential to look at the variance in data to see how much confidence we can have in the final output.
+If the production and athleticism are there and the film grades match, then there's a better chance we have a strong prospect.

 Or a better chance that everyone was wrong and we can sleep better at night knowing we did everything we could.

 Sometimes prospects miss.
-The goal is to identify red flags or places we should dig in more on certain incoming players.
+We aim to identify red flags or places we should focus more on certain incoming players.

-Here are some of the prospects that have the least agreement (far right column):
+Here are some of the rookies that have the least agreement (far right column):